 Pneumocystis pneumonia (PCP) is a serious infection that causes inflammation and fluid buildup in the lungs.
 It is caused by a fungus called Pneumocystis jiroveci.
 Likely spread through the air, this fungus is very common.
 Most people are exposed to it by age 3 or 4.
 A healthy immune system can easily control it.
-But it causes a type of pneumonia in people with weakened immune systems, such as those with HIV (human immunodeficiency virus).
+But it causes a type of pneumonia in people with weakened immune systems, such as those with HIV/AIDS.
 This is why it's called an opportunistic infection.
-Rarely, PCP can affect other parts of the body including the lymph nodes, liver, and bone marrow.
+Although it's rare, PCP can affect other parts of the body, including the lymph nodes, liver, and bone marrow.

 Before HIVmedication was available, PCP occurred in 70% to 80% of HIV-positive people.
 The number of cases has decreased a great deal.
 This is due to highly active antiretroviral therapy (HAART) and PCP-preventive drugs.

 PCP is still the most common opportunistic infection in people with HIV/AIDS.
 Those with a CD4 cell count less than 200 are at highest risk.
 (CD4 cells are a type of immune system cell.
 HIV attacks these cells.)